dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Luke Latham](https://github.com/guardrex)

-As you've seen in the earlier authentication topics, [ASP.NET Core Identity](xref:security/authentication/identity) is a *complete, full-featured* authentication provider for creating and maintaining logins.
+As you've seen in the earlier authentication topics, [ASP.NET Core Identity](xref:security/authentication/identity) is a complete, full-featured authentication provider for creating and maintaining logins.
 However, you may want to use your own custom authentication logic with cookie-based authentication at times.
-You can use ASP.NET Core Authentication Middleware for cookie-based authentication as a standalone authentication provider without ASP.NET Core Identity.
+You can use cookie-based authentication as a standalone authentication provider without ASP.NET Core Identity.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/authentication/cookie/sample) ([how to download](xref:tutorials/index#how-to-download-a-sample))